Elvington, North Yorkshire

-Elvington is a village and civil parish in the City of York, lying approximately 7 mi south-east of York, England, on the B1228 York-Howden road.
-According to the 2001 census the parish had a population of 1,212, it increased to 1,239 at the 2011 Census.
-The River Derwent forms part of the parish boundary and the historic Sutton Bridge connects Elvington with Sutton upon Derwent.
-The village has three separate large industrial estates including a site for Yara International, a Norwegian chemical company.
+Elvington is a village and civil parish in the City of York, approximately 7 mi south-east of York, England, on the B1228 York-Howden road.
+According to the 2001 census the parish had a population of 1,212, that increased to 1,239 at the 2011 Census.
+The River Derwent forms part of the parish boundary and the historic Sutton Bridge connects Elvington to Sutton upon Derwent.
+The village has three large industrial estates including a site for Yara International, a Norwegian chemical company.

-Elvington was historically in the East Riding of Yorkshire.
-However, it became part of the Selby District of the shire county of North Yorkshire between 1974 and 1996.
+Elvington, historically in the East Riding of Yorkshire, became part of the Selby District of the shire county of North Yorkshire between 1974 and 1996.
 Since 1996 it has been part of the City of York unitary authority.